Church of the Nativity (UNESCO World Heritage Site)

 The thing which makes this church more famous is its Midnight mess held on December 24 every year.

-People say that it’s extremely difficult for foreigners to get the ticket.
+People say that it’s extremely difficult for foreigners to get a ticket.
 Even the locals might be able to have one or two tickets for a family.

 At the entrance yard, you can see the statue of Saint Jerome known for his achievement of translating the Bible into Latin.

-This statue has a human skull on his feet, which is one of Saint Jerome’s symbols.
+This statue has a human skull on its feet, which is one of Saint Jerome’s symbols.

-Also, at the inside of the gate, there is another statue: the statue of Saint George.
+Also, inside the gate, there is another statue: the statue of Saint George.

-Note: There is also the Church of Saint George in the suburbs of Bethlehem.
-On the 5th May of every year, Orthodox Christians celebrate the day of Saint George.
+There is also the Church of Saint George in the suburbs of Bethlehem.
+On the 5th of May of every year, Orthodox Christians celebrate the day of Saint George.

-Before getting out from the church after the mess, pass under the Saint George’s chains – it’s believed it brings you happiness.
+Before leaving the church after the mess, pass under the Saint George’s chains - it’s believed it brings you happiness.

-If you’re a woman and you’d have a chance to visit Saint Jerome’s day mess, just be careful with “dress code” … according to an Orthodox Christian woman, many Muslim men come to the church to see Christian women’s skin.
+If you’re a woman and you’d have a chance to visit Saint Jerome’s day mess, be careful with the “dress code”, according to an Orthodox Christian woman, many Muslim men come to the church to see Christian women’s skin.

 The Church of the Nativity is managed by three Christian churches: Catholic, Greek Orthodox, and Armenian.
-Each church takes care of each different part of the Church.
+Each church takes care of a different part of the Church.

-At the housecleaning the church on December 31 of each year, clergymen sometimes fight each other because one claims the other ones invades its territory.
+At the cleaning of the Church on December 31 of each year, the clergymen sometimes fight each other because one claims the other invades its territory.

-It became news on the Telegraph when it was too big that the polices came to intercede.
+It became news in the Telegraph when it was too big that the polices came to intercede.

 It looks like a children’s fight…

-Because of this quarrel, it is said the Muslims keep the keys of the church.
+Because of this quarrel, it is said the Muslims keep the church key.

 Information